m-francis/m-francis.github.io/_posts/2021-04-09-fun-with-docker-raspberry-pi-and-aws.md

 I want to build my website only once, hence I want to be able to build the Docker image on the same build server I build my website on.

 I also do not want to export the image and <i>push</i> it across the network using rsync or similar mechanisms.
-Instead I wan't it to be <i>pulled</i> hence the simplest way then would be to integrate with a container registry such as [Docker Hub](https://docs.docker.com/get-started/04_sharing_app/) allowing us to pull the image from anywhere.
+Instead I want it to be <i>pulled</i> hence the simplest way then would be to integrate with a container registry such as [Docker Hub](https://docs.docker.com/get-started/04_sharing_app/) allowing us to pull the image from anywhere.

 Let's start by installing Docker on Raspbian by following [these Docker docs](https://docs.docker.com/engine/install/debian/#install-using-the-convenience-script).
 Once done we can see it's functional by running the hello-world image: